What is mercury?

 Inorganic mercury is where mercury has combined with other elements.
 Mercuric sulphide contains sulphur, mercuric oxide contains oxygen and mercuric chloride contains chlorine.
 These compounds are mostly white powders or crystals.

 Organic mercury is found naturally in the environment.
-It is released from the earth’s crust and can be found in fossil fuels, soil, rocks
+It is released from the earth’s crust and can be found in fossil fuels, soil, rocks and volcanoes.

 Before it was realised that mercury and its compounds are extremely toxic, the chemical was widely used in a host of industrial and domestic products and processes – from batteries and auto switches to CRTs and dishwashers, to HVAC equipment and lamps of all types.
 For many years it was an important additive in paints, cosmetics, pesticides and rubber flooring.